 You are encouraged to specify your choices by marking the appropriate boxes, SEE REVERSE SIDE, but you need not mark any boxes if you wish to vote in accordance with the Board of Directors' recommendations.
 The proxies designated above cannot vote these shares unless you sign and return this Proxy Card.

+Address Changes:

-Address Changes: (If you noted any Address Changes shown places may corresponding her on the reverse side)
+(If you noted any Address Changes above, please mark corresponding box on the reverse side.)